adebray/equivariant_homotopy_theory/README.md

 If you want to add a macro, add it to `macros.tex`, rather than the `.cls` file.
 If it's a common macro, it might already be defined there.
 If you want to add a reference, just append it to `references.bib`.

+## Git hooks

+Using the Git hooks provided by the [`gitinfo2`](https://www.ctan.org/pkg/gitinfo2?lang=en) package, it's possible for the PDF to show which commit it was compiled from.
+This is optional: if you want to set it up, run the command `bash install_hooks.sh`.
+Then, the title page will show the hash and time of the last commit and whether there have been any uncommited changes.
+This could be useful for comparing different versions of the notes.
+If at any point you want to disable this feature, run `bash uninstall_hooks.sh`.
+Of course email me if you have any questions.